Stacked glass payment cards with an HK$ symbol, Victoria Harbour skyline, and Hong Kong flag

 Hong Kong crypto card applications require your HKID (Hong Kong Identity Card, 香港身份证), the smart card issued by the Immigration Department to all Hong Kong residents aged 11 and over.
 Permanent residents hold a three-star HKID; non-permanent residents (those who have not completed seven years of ordinary residence) hold a single-star HKID.
 Both work for crypto card KYC.

-For non-permanent residents, some issuers may additionally require your passport and the visa label page showing your right to remain in Hong Kong.
+For non-permanent residents, some issuers may also require your passport and the visa label page showing your right to remain in Hong Kong.
 Common visa categories include the Employment Visa, Investment Visa, Quality Migrant Admission Scheme (QMAS), Top Talent Pass Scheme (TTPS, launched December 2022), and Dependant Visa.

 Proof of Hong Kong address via utility bill (CLP Power or HK Electric for electricity, Towngas for gas, Water Supplies Department quarterly bill), bank statement (HSBC, Hang Seng, BOC HK, Standard Chartered), or government correspondence (IRD tax return, Rating and Valuation Department notice).
 The address must be a Hong Kong residential address, not a P.O. box.